Fingerboard (skateboard): History

+Since the COVID‑19 pandemic, fingerboarding has seen a significant resurgence, especially on platforms like YouTube, TikTok, and Instagram—with creators sharing trick compilations, custom setup showcases, and mini‑park videos that help drive global interest.
+Several YouTubers, including David Jones, have helped popularise fingerboarding through tutorial and challenge videos online.

 Usage

-Fingerboards are used by a range of people, from those utilizing them as toys, to skateboarders and related sports professionals envisioning not only their own skating maneuvers but for others as well.
+Fingerboards are used by a range of people, from those using them as toys, to skateboarders and related sports professionals envisioning not only their own skating maneuvers but for others as well.
 Similar to train enthusiasts building railway models, fingerboard hobbyists often construct and purchase reduced scale model figures that would be considered natural features to an urban skateboarder such as handrails, benches, and stairs they would be likely to encounter while skating.
 In addition, users might build and buy items seen in a skatepark including half-pipes, quarter pipes, trick boxes, vert ramps, pyramids, banked ramps, full pipes, and any number of other trick-oriented objects.
 These objects can be used simply for enjoyment and also to assist the visualization of skateboarding tricks or the "flow" from one trick to the next (colloquially referred to as "lines").

-Components

-Similar to a skateboard, a fingerboard consists of several components: